Evaluate exploit protection

 Enable exploit protection in audit mode

-You can set mitigations in audit mode for specific programs either by using the Windows Security app or PowerShell.
+You can set mitigation in audit mode for specific programs either by using the Windows Security app or Windows PowerShell.

 Windows Security app

 Open the Windows Security app by clicking the shield icon in the task bar or searching the start menu for Defender.

 Click the App & browser control tile (or the app icon on the left menu bar) and then click Exploit protection.

 Go to Program settings and choose the app you want to apply protection to:

 - If the app you want to configure is already listed, click it and then click Edit